facebook/react-native-website/docs/new-architecture-library-intro.md

 ### Be Consistent Across Platforms and Eliminate Type Ambiguity

-Before adopting the new architecture in your native module, you will need to ensure your methods are consistent across platforms.
+Before adopting the New Architecture in your native module, you will need to ensure your methods are consistent across platforms.
 This is something you will realize as you set out to write the JavaScript spec for your native module - remember, that JavaScript spec defines what the methods will look like on all supported platforms.

 If your existing native module has methods with the same name on multiple platforms, but with different numbers or types of arguments across platforms, you will need to find a way to make these consistent.
 If you have methods that can take two or more different types for the same argument, you will also need to find a way to resolve this type ambiguity as type unions are intentionally not supported.